Franciscojs01/Franciscojs01/README.md

 ### 👋 About Me

 Welcome!
-My name is **Francisco José da Silva Mendes**, a student of **Science and Technology** and a Back-end Developer from Engineer Include, where I work with landing pages and project analytics, constantly striving to improve myself and my skills.
+My name is **Francisco José da Silva Mendes**, a student of **Science and Technology** and a Back-end Developer from Engineer Include, where I work with landing pages.
+Constantly striving to improve myself and my skills.

 - 🌱 Currently using **Java** and **Spring Boot** to build robust backend solutions.
 - ❤️ Focus on back-end development.